-The core purpose of the Alliance for Climate Action is to engage, encourage, and support organisations in the public and private sector to take individual and collective action to contribute to developing a climate resilient, socially just and equitable future economy for South Africa that is competitive and sustainable.
+The core purpose of the Alliance for Climate Action is to engage, encourage, and support organisations in the public and private sector to take individual and collective action to contribute to developing a climate resilient, socially just and equitable future economy for South Africa.
 In order to become part of this network, organisations sign up to the commitment statement using the sign-up link below and start working to develop an internal net zero plan to decarbonize.
 Signatories ultimately lend credibility and gravitas to the alliance by turning their bold commitments and decarbonization plans into action- individually and collectively.

 Access the leadership statement and sign up online